 The Burmese people move to a calendar even more ancient than that of the west.
-Selected full moon eves within the Buddhist Lunar Calendar mark special feast days across the country, bringing thousands to converge on their local temples to eat, dance, and do devotions.
-If you're planning your Myanmar itinerary, you should time your trip according to these super-important festivals - you'll get a lot more out of your Myanmar tour that way!
+Selected full-moon eves within the Buddhist Lunar Calendar mark special feast days across the country, bringing thousands to converge on their local temples to eat, dance, and do devotions.

 January: Ananda Temple Festival, Bagan

 On the full-moon day of the Buddhist month Pyatho, the temple town of Bagan celebrates the local Ananda Temple's festival day with a fairground on the temple's ample territory, drawing pilgrims from far and wide, many traveling in the traditional bullock-carts to make it to the venue.
 (The first tourists to Bagan took temple carts to make the rounds of the temples in the area, and this remains a popular Bagan transportation option even today.)

 Buddhist monks spend upward of three straight days chanting scripture leading up to the full-moon day itself.
 As morning creeps in on the full-moon day of Pyatho, the thousands of pilgrims in attendance fill the alms bowls of the monks.

 When is the Ananda Temple Festival?
 On the Gregorian Calendar, the festival takes place on the following dates: